EvgenyUsh94/Book_Store_Project/README.md

 * user-book main page - Where all the books offered to the user will appear
 * user-favorites-books card

+Framework:
+Vite

+JS framework:
+React

 style:
-use of traylo(?) with or instead of CSS
+TailwindCSS with Vanilla CSS